Calen-Ray/SBG-driving-range-theater/README.md

 # DrivingRangeTheater

+Does your lobby host step away for a bathroom break between games?
+Do you and your friends often wait for someone to finish something AFK between furious 18-hole battles?
+This is the mod for you.
+Add a mod to r2-modman with a /videos folder and it's content will be displayed in beautiful big picture cinema to enjoy as a group while you wait for whoever to finish making dinner, using the bathroom, or having appendicitis (looking at you Baustin).

+Don't know how to make a mod? drop a video file over at http://calenray.com/SBG-driving-range-theater-mod-maker/ and it will automatically turn the video file into a compatible mod to view from your very own golf drive-in.
+Be aware that it's not a quick process to re-encode video files and assemble mod-packages entirely client side (in browser).
+I am a busy fella so I may or may not get around to efficiency improvements, feel free to open a pull request for the site as it's open source to allow other developers to add improvements! (github for contributors: https://github.com/Calen-Ray/SBG-driving-range-theater-mod-maker)

+Speaking of being a busy fella, here is chat gpt rewriting my three paragraph explaination of the mod framework into something more organized.
+Cheers.

 Turns the driving-range leaderboard TV into a video player.
 Hit the cycle buttons (forward / back) to flip between clips; each client controls their own playback volume from the pause menu.